 - In the Storage Platform Console, click the Connect button at the top left and select the Slave AccountServer.

 - For each StorageServer shown, right-click on its name, point to Advanced and click Change StorageServer address.

 - Enter the host name or IP address and port number for the appropriate MirrorServer.

-Backup clients whose mirroring is up to date will back up as normal.
-For backup clients whose mirroring is not up to date, the StorageServer will request that the relevant files be resent, which will occur with the following backup.
-Backup clients that were backing up to the primary site when the failure occurred will start a fresh, normal backup.
+Agents whose mirroring is up to date will back up as normal.
+For Agents whose mirroring is not up to date, the StorageServer will request that the relevant files be resent, which will occur with the following backup.
+Agents that were backing up to the primary site when the failure occurred will start a fresh, normal backup.